-BINT 504 Biblical Hermeneutics (3) Introduction to distinctives of various types of biblical literature, with an emphasis upon resultant considerations for interpretation and contemporary application.
+BINT 504 Biblical Hermeneutics (3) Distinctives of various types of biblical literature, with an emphasis upon resultant considerations for interpretation and contemporary application.
 Topics: historical narrative, psalm, wisdom, parable, epistle, prophecy and apocalypse.
 Prerequisite: ACAD WRIT (or concurrent).

-BINT 506 Introduction to Biblical Languages (3) Introduction to the basic features of Hebrew and Greek and to available study aids such as lexicons, concordances, and other exegetical tools.
+BINT 506 Introduction to Biblical Languages (3) Basic features of Hebrew and Greek and use of available study aids such as lexicons, concordances, and other exegetical tools.
 Enables those with little or no prior knowledge of the biblical languages to engage in basic word studies and grammatical exercises.